Please ensure Javascript is enabled for purposes of website accessibility

 • Capacity: 25 students

-Group tours for Holland Energy Park (power plant), Water Reclamation (wastewater/sewage) and our Water Treatment (drinking water) facilities are available upon request.
-Please note that our facilities have age and group size restrictions for your safety and will also require attendees to wear closed-toe shoes.
-These tours are not ADA accessible and not recommended for those who have difficulty standing or walking for 1 hour.
+Please note that our facilities have age and group size restrictions for your safety and will also require attendees to wear sturdy, closed-toe shoes.
+These tours are not ADA accessible.

 Resources